NMCKyleHansen/JavaScript-Term-Project/README.md

 ## This site contains a main html page and information about 3 games that will be linked into the page in the future.

-## Technologies Used in interface html
+## Technologies Used in interface
-HTML5,CSS3,
+HTML5,CSS3,JavaScript,jQuery

 ## Technologies Used in games
 HTML5,CSS3,JavaScript,jQuery